Jegatheesh001/BillZen/README.md

 ## Key Features

 *   **User Management (Firebase):**
-    *   Add multiple users to the system via the Settings page.
+    *   Add multiple users to the system via the Settings page (name, avatar URL, optional email).
     *   Assign names and avatar URLs (defaults to placeholder avatars).
     *   Switch between user profiles from the Profile page to view the app from different perspectives.
 After switching, the app navigates to the Dashboard.
     *   The currently active user preference is stored locally.
 *   **Expense Tracking (Firebase):**
     *   Add new expenses with descriptions, amounts, dates, payer, and participants.
-    *   Assign expenses to an optional event (automatically selecting event members as participants).
+    *   Assign expenses to an optional event (selecting an event automatically suggests its members as participants).
     *   Assign an optional category to expenses.
     *   Edit existing expenses.
     *   Delete expenses (only the user who paid for the expense can delete it, with a confirmation prompt).
 *   **Event Management (Firebase):**
     *   Create events (e.g., "Road Trip", "Dinner Party") to group related expenses via the Events page.
     *   Assign specific members to events.
-    *   Edit event details, including name and member lists.
+    *   Edit event details (name and member list).
+    *   View expenses related to a specific event by clicking on the expense count on an event card.
 *   **Dynamic Balance Summary (Dashboard Page):**
     *   View a clear summary of who owes whom, dynamically updated based on the currently selected user profile.
-    *   Shows amounts owed to the current user or by the current user.
+    *   Shows amounts owed to the current user or by the current user from other group members.
-    *   The selected user's "Overall Balance" with the group is displayed prominently.
+    *   The selected user's "Overall Balance" with the group is displayed prominently and highlighted.
 *   **Payment Settlement (Dashboard Page):**
     *   Record payments made between users to settle outstanding debts.
     *   The "Settle" option appears when the current user owes another user.